Communications Security Establishment: Activities

-Foreign Signals Intelligence
+Foreign Intelligence

-CSE works with its closest foreign intelligence allies, the US, UK, Australia and New Zealand to share the collection burden and the resulting intelligence yield.
+As part of the Five Eyes, CSE works with its closest foreign intelligence allies, the US, UK, Australia and New Zealand to share the collection burden and the resulting intelligence yield.
 Canada is a substantial beneficiary and participant of the collaborative effort within the partnership to collect and report on foreign communications.

 During the Cold War, CSE's primary client for signals intelligence was National Defence, and its focus was the military operations of the then Soviet Union.
 Since the end of the Cold War, Government of Canada requirements have evolved to include a wide variety of political, defence, and security issues of interest to a much broader range of client departments.

-While these continue to be key intelligence priorities for Government of Canada decision-makers, increasing focus on protecting the safety of Canadians is prompting greater interest in intelligence on transnational issues, including terrorism.
+While these continue to be key intelligence priorities for Government of Canada decision-makers, increased focus on protecting the safety of Canadians has prompted greater interest in intelligence on transnational issues, including terrorism.